ECE159: Fundamentals of Electric Circuits

 Like classical mechanics, which you’ll learn in PHY180, introductory circuits is a very old and standard course.
 There are many online videos and textbooks that you can use if you’re struggling with a concept and need a new perspective.

-• You’ll get crucial experience in building circuits, which is important in engineering prototyping (you will likely need this in Praxis III, in your second year).
+• You’ll get crucial experience in building circuits, which is important in engineering prototyping (you will likely need this in Praxis III, in your second year, and you can use these skills on design teams and for personal projects).

-• Even if you don’t find the topic interesting, the problem-solving skills you develop in this course will be used heavily in future courses.
+• Even if you don’t find electronics interesting, the problem-solving skills you develop in this course will be used heavily in future courses with many connected concepts and equations, such as thermodynamics.